julienloizelet/githooks/README.md

 - Last sentence must start with uppercased letter

-- An optional prefix is allowed and must be one of the following:
+- An optional prefix is allowed and must respect the following format:
   - `(#XXXX)`: where `XXXX` is an integer (related to an issue for example)